-What sounded good?
-What needed improvement?
-Did your recording sound different from what you thought you played?
+Then really listen and analyze: What sounded good?
+What needs improvement?
+Was your recording different from what you expected?
 How did your performance compare to the original artist’s interpretation?
 After you’ve asked yourself these questions, record yourself again with your new perspective.
-Then compare the recordings – did the new recording sound different?
+Then compare the recordings – did the new recording sound differently?
 If so, what did you change?

-Don’t Go on Piano-Autopilot
+Don’t Go On Autopilot

-Mistake 7: Imbalance
+Mistake 7: Haphazard Practicing

-Mistake 8: Not Connecting the Dots
+Mistake 8: Not Connecting It All

-Mistake 9: Allowing Practice Routines to Become Stale
+Mistake 9: Allowing Practice To Bore You

 Mistake 10: Playing for Perfection